MSHLFLAGS

 to keep the object alive.
 When the data packet is removed from the table, the

-table implementer must call the CoReleaseMarshalData
+table implementer must call the CoReleaseMarshalData function on the data

 MSHLFLAGS_TABLEWEAK